andrewm4894/netdata/collectors/python.d.plugin/changefinder/README.md

 custom_edit_url: https://github.com/netdata/netdata/edit/master/collectors/python.d.plugin/changefinder/README.md
 -->

-# Online change point detection with Netdata
+# Online changepoint detection with Netdata

 The collector uses the Python [changefinder](https://github.com/shunsukeaihara/changefinder) library to perform online change point detection on your Netdata charts and/or dimensions.

-Instead of this collector just _collecting_ data, it also does some computation on the data it collects to return an changepoint detection score for each chart or dimension you configure it to work on.
-As this is an [online](https://en.wikipedia.org/wiki/Online_machine_learning) machine learning algorithim there is no batch step to train a model.
-Instead the model evolves over time as it see's more and more data.
+Instead of this collector just _collecting_ data, it also does some computation on the data it collects to return an changepoint score for each chart or dimension you configure it to work on.
+As this is an [online](https://en.wikipedia.org/wiki/Online_machine_learning) machine learning algorithim there is no batch step to train a model, instead the model evolves over time as it see's more data.
 This makes this particualr algorithim quite cheap to compute at each step of data collection.

 > As this is a somewhat unique collector and involves often subjective concepts like changepoints and anomalies, we would love to hear any feedback on it from the community.
 Please let us know on the [community forum](https://community.netdata.cloud/) or drop us a note at [analytics-ml-team@netdata.cloud](mailto:analytics-ml-team@netdata.cloud) for any and all feedback, both positive and negative.
 This sort of feedback is priceless to help us make complex features more useful.